While we were in Charlotte, David and I went to Living Kitchen. It’s a raw restaurant tucked away in Atherton Mill.

 Later that evening, we decided to check out the view from downtown to take some pictures of Charlotte’s beautiful skyline.
 There’s some really eye-catching art deco architecture.

 I asked the person working at the front desk of our hotel, and he recommended Fahrenheit.
 It’s at the top of the Hyatt Place hotel.
-That wasn’t a long walk from where we were staying, and so we took a little stroll and rode to the 21st floor, where there’s an outdoor terrace.
+That wasn’t a long walk from where we were staying.
+So we took a little stroll and rode to the 21st floor, where there’s an outdoor terrace.

 From the top, there was a bar and restaurant, fire pits, and a gorgeous view of downtown.
 We didn’t order any drinks or food.
 We just took some pictures, admired the expansive view, and headed back to our hotel for the night.